mluchettii/mkdocs-material-mluchetti/docs/docs/siem-edr/crowdstrike-falcon.md

 #### Threat investigation

-1. From the Falcon Hub, click on the 'Next-gen AV' tab.
+1. From the Falcon Hub, click on the **Next-gen AV** tab.
 You will see a list of recently quarantined items with file names, date of quarantine, affected host, and the user associated with the event.

-2. Expand the sidebar, then click 'Endpoint security' > 'Activity dashboard'.
+2. Expand the sidebar, then navigate to **Endpoint security -> Activity dashboard**.

-3. Click 'See details' beside the most recent detection.
+3. Click **See details** beside the most recent detection.

     !!! note "Detection details"

-        This information pertains to the event's severity, detection tactic and technique, process origin, etc. Take note of the SHA256 hash value found under the 'Triggering Indicator'.
+        This information pertains to the event's severity, detection tactic and technique, process origin, etc. Take note of the SHA256 hash value found under the **Triggering Indicator**.
 This hash value is unique to the malicious file and can be used for further threat investigation.

 #### Threat analysis